plone/meta/config/README.rst

   Define a specific git branch name to be created for the changes.
 By default the script creates one which includes the name of the configuration type.

-The following options are only needed one time as their values re stored in ``.meta.toml.``.
+The following options are only needed one time as their values are stored in ``.meta.toml.``.

 --type
-  Define the configuration type (see `Types`_ section above) to be used for the repository.
+  Define the configuration type, by now `default` is the only option

---with-appveyor
-  Enable running the tests on AppVeyor, too.

---with-macos
-  Enable running the tests on macOS on GitHub Actions.

---with-windows
-  Enable running the tests on Windows on GitHub Actions.

---with-pypy
-  Enable PyPy support.

---with-future-python
-  The package supports the next upcoming Python version which does not yet have a final release thus it is not yet generally supported by the zopefoundation packages.

---with-docs
-  Enable building the documentation using Sphinx.

---with-sphinx-doctests
-  Enable running the documentation as doctest using Sphinx.

---no-flake8
-  Don't add ``flake8`` and ``isort`` linting steps to the configuration.
-If the code is old and numerous linting changes would obscure the package reconfiguration changes it may make sense to use this flag and configure/run ``flake8`` and ``isort`` in a separate step.

 Options
 +++++++